kjneaville/vis-software/README.md

 The x-axis and y-axis variable must be formatted as a single number, even if it is a date, (EX: May 11 2016 = 20160511).

-You may use either object formatted data or a csv file.
+You may use either object formatted data.

 ## API Functions